-For correspondence:

-Dr. Liane Gabora

-Department of Psychology, University of British Columbia

-Okanagan campus, Fipke Centre for Innovative Research

-3247 University Way

-Kelowna BC, V1V 1V7, CANADA

-Email: liane.gabora [at] ubc.ca

-I recently reviewed a book that suggested there is a gentle backlash taking place against the shift over the last few decades away from introspective accounts in psychology to experiments in strictly controlled laboratory conditions.
+For correspondence: Dr. Liane Gabora Department of Psychology University of British Columbia Okanagan campus, 3333 University Way Kelowna BC, V1V 1V7, CANADA Email: liane.gabora@ubc.ca I recently reviewed a book that suggested there is a gentle backlash taking place against the shift over the last few decades away from introspective accounts in psychology to experiments in strictly controlled laboratory conditions.
 It is suggested that a more nuanced, contextual, multifaceted understanding of psychological phenomena might be possible through an amalgamation of experimental and introspective approaches.
 This gave me a sense of permission to try to put into words the subjective experience of engaging in a particular creative act.
 The result is something quite different from anything I have previously written for publication on the topic of creativity.

-This chapter charts my creative journey in composing a piece of music titled 'Stream not gone dry' (an older version of which can be accessed here:

-https://people.ok.ubc.ca/lgabora/music/Liane-Final-Mix.wav) that unfolded, while I was primarily occupied with other matters, over the course of nearly two decades.
+This chapter charts my creative process in the composition of a piece of music titled 'Stream not gone dry' that unfolded, while I was primarily occupied with other matters, over the course of nearly two decades.
 It avoids any discussion of the technical aspects of musical composition, and it can be read by someone with no formal knowledge of music.
 The focus here is on what the process of composing this particular piece of music says about how the creative process works.
 My interpretation of the music-making process may be biased by my academic view of creativity.
 I believe, however, that the influence works primarily in the other direction; my understanding of how the creative process works is derived from experiences creating.
 This intuitive understanding is shaped over time by the process of reading scholarly papers on creativity and working them into my own evolving theory of creativity, but the papers that I resonate with and incorporate are those that are in line with my experience.
 This chapter just makes the influence of personal experience more explicit than in other more scholarly writings on creativity.